Learning To Spot Fake News: Start With A Gut Check

 This new approach seeks to get students thinking like, and doing the work of, fact-checkers.

 "We have approached media literacy and news literacy in the past sort of like rhetoricians," says Mike Caulfield, director of blended and networked learning at Washington State University in Vancouver.
 (Can that be right?
 A public university based in the United States with a campus in Canada?
-Implausible, but true).
+No, it's Vancouver, Wash.).

 In other words, he explains, we teach students close reading and analysis of elements, like tone.
 "Fact-checkers," on the other hand, "get to the truth of an issue in 60 to 90 seconds."

-Note: An earlier version of this story mistakenly stated that WSU-Vancouver is in Vancouver, British Columbia.